Our Favourite Charities

-Thanks to a David Wilson Homes, our children have followed a guide dog puppy during its 20 month training course as they offered to sponsor the dog on our behalf.
+Thanks to David Wilson Homes, our children have followed a guide dog puppy during its 20 month training course as they offered to sponsor the dog on our behalf.

 Pupils will receive ‘pupdates’ and pictures of the young Labrador in training.

 During her visit, Louise Banham, a Puppy Walker for Guide Dogs said;

 My job is to prepare guide dog puppies for their working life by familiarising them with different environments including the home, town and public transport.
 They then go to a Mobility Team or Training School to learn guiding skills.
 Guide dogs are important for those who are visually impaired, giving them the freedom to live as Independently as possible.